salateh/layout-debugger/README.md

 A lightweight, standalone React-powered bookmarklet widget for real-time web layout auditing, HTML validation, and error tracking on any webpage.

-If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 ## en English